 Fraternal verses Identical - Fraternal *twins occur when the dam emits more than one egg during her cycle, and then both (or more) eggs are fertilized during breeding.
 If the female emits more than one egg, it is almost surely to be fertilized due to the volume of sperm deposited by the male.
 Identical twins occur when the embryo splits after fertilization.
-Twining can only occur on the maternal side, meaning that the sire does not contribute to the twining process other than fertilization.
+Twinning can only occur on the maternal side, meaning that the sire does not contribute to the twinning process other than fertilization.

 This is opposite sex determination which is a factor of the bull alone.
 Of the 60 total chromosomes in cattle, two are sex, similar to other mammals.
 One of these is contributed by the female in the egg which is always an X (female) chromosome.
 During the breeding process, the male introduces the other which can be either X (female), or Y (male).
-XX will produce female offspring, and XY will produce male.
+XX will produce female offspring, and XY will produce a male.

 Twin rate in cattle

 Our twin rate is 10.71%.
 So far we have had 66.67% heifer twins, 33.33% bull twins, and 0.00% mixed bull and heifer twins.
 We have had 0 twins from a mother who previously had twins, and 1 from a mother who was herself a twin or the descendant of one who was.
 Mixed twins may have reproductive problems due to hormone exchanges caused by the sharing of amniotic fluid.
 This is a study which we are currently involved in, and we will publish more information when we have it available.
 We have not had any multiple births where more than twins were involved to date.